-It’s not hard to find easy credit cards for fair credit, even ones with rewards.
-But it is hard to find 0% intro rates for financing.
-So it’s probably best to pay off your balance in full each month.
-And if you pay it on time consistently, you should see your credit score start moving up toward the good credit range.
+It’s not hard to find easy credit cards to get with fair credit – even ones with rewards.
+But it is hard to find worthwhile 0% intro APRs on cards for fair credit.
+So, it’s probably best to pay off your balance in full each month.
+Plus, if you consistently pay on time, you should see your credit score start moving up toward the good credit range.

 The easiest unsecured credit cards to get generally work best for minor emergencies.
 You will only receive a small amount of spending power, after all.… read full answer

 Unsecured credit cards for people with bad credit also tend to be very expensive, charging lots of fees and high interest rates.
-So if you don’t need a small emergency loan, the best course of action is to improve your credit inexpensively with a secured card.
+So, if you don’t need a small emergency loan, the best course of action is to improve your credit inexpensively with a secured card.
 Secured cards are cheaper than unsecured cards, build credit just as effectively, and offer the closest thing you’ll find to guaranteed approval.

-The best credit cards for a 600 credit score are secured cards because they offer easy approval and are often much less expensive than unsecured credit cards for bad credit.
+Generally, the best credit cards for a 600 credit score are secured cards because they offer easy approval and are often much less expensive than unsecured credit cards for bad credit.
 Secured credit cards require a security deposit, and the card’s credit limit is equal to the amount of the deposit.
 This deposit is fully refundable when you close your account with a $0 balance.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.